Exporting to Fiji

 - Visit Investment Fiji.

-- Contact local U.S. business support organizations, such as the American Chamber of Commerce in Suva.
+- Contact local U.S. business support organizations, such as the Fiji-USA Business Council in Suva.

 - Subscribe to our Embassy Facebook page.